Skip to main content

 1. You create a workspace for your project and add repositories

-7. You use sub-chats to work on different aspects in parallel
+5. You use sub-chats to manage complexity across different aspects of the build

 Git worktree isolation